 - Composites.
 Composite resins are tooth-colored and can be used to replace metal fillings or for new restorations.
-This material may also be used cosmetically to change the color, shape and size of teeth.
+Also known as dental bonding, this material may also be used cosmetically to change the color, shape and size of teeth.
 The resin is placed on the tooth, sculpted until it’s the proper shape, and then hardened with a special light or laser.

 - Crowns.
 Crowns can be used for cosmetic purposes, but are more often employed for restorations.
 If a tooth has been severely cracked or damaged, or requires a root canal treatment, a crown is placed to provide structure and strength, preventing future damage.

 - Bridges.
 A dental bridge literally bridges the gap created from tooth loss.
 A bridge typically consists of one or more artificial teeth, also referred to as pontics, which are anchored to adjacent teeth with dental crowns, or abutments.